Cornelius Heeney

-Cornelius Heeney (1754, King's County – May 3, 1848) was an American merchant, politician, and philanthropist.
+Cornelius Heeney (1754, in King's County, Ireland – May 3, 1848) was an American merchant, politician, and philanthropist.
 A one-time partner of John Jacob Astor, Heeney served in the New York State Assembly from 1818 to 1822.
 He established the Brooklyn Benevolent Society which continues to grant scholarships to students attending a number of colleges and universities in the New York area.

 Life

 Heeney was born in King's Co.
 (Offaly) in Ireland 1754.
 He spent some time with a relative in Dublin learning the mercantile trade.
 He emigrated from Ireland to Philadelphia at the age of 30.On the voyage his ship was struck by lightning when entering the Delaware River.
 Oystermen, acting as rescuers, charged a dollar for each passenger put ashore.
 A quaker gave Heeney the money, saying: ‘Whenever thou seest a fellow creature in want of a dollar as thou art now, give it to him, and thou wilt have repaid me’.
 This made a great impression on Heeney, who later attributed his interest in philanthropy to this encounter.

 A few months later, Heeney went to New York and found work with a Quaker merchant in lower Manhattan, William Backhaus.
 There he met John Jacob Astor.
 When Backhaus retired in 1797, he left his business to Heeney and Astor.
 The two remained in business together for a short time, but Heeney eventually opened his own fur trading establishment on Water Street.
 A shrewd and careful merchant, he soon became quite wealthy.
 He became a naturalized citizen in 1807.
 Heeney is described as 5"9' clean-shaven with an aquiline nose.
 "His hair, when long, was confined behind his neck by a slight ribbon and fell over his coat collar, and to a stranger he would pass as an orthodox quaker, even to the broad brimmed hat and the William Penn knee breeches".
 Heeney was playful in private, an enjoyed entertaining many guests.

 Heeney remained a bachelor his entire life, and donated much of his money to Catholic charitable causes throughout New York City.
 He was instrumental in the founding of the first Catholic Church in New York, St. Peter's, and served as one of the early trustees of the parish.
 He contributed money for the construction of St. Patrick's Old Cathedral, and gave both money and land for the Roman Catholic Orphan Asylum.
 He helped establish a Catholic printing press and the first Catholic newspaper, the Truth Teller.
 Heeney also served as guardian to the future cardinal of New York, John McCloskey, after the death of young McCloskey's father.